Shark Rocket PowerHead Review: Power Where It Counts

 It only comes with an extra hard floor brush roll and that’s about it.

 Cord is around 25 feet long and it does not have any cord rewind.

 There are a total of three filters.
-Two of them are located on top of the dirt bin and can be accessed by removing the dirt bin…
+Two of them are inside the bin.
+Check the illustration below to see exactly where it is.

 After emptying the dirt cup the next step is to open the top part by pushing a lever to access the two foam filters.